Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Learning Deep Tree-based Retriever

 \subsubsection{Tree-based Sampling}

 In many studies, uniform sampling is employed due to its simplicity and efficiency, which also applies to our method, where the negative nodes at each layer can be obtained through a uniform distribution.
-While uniform sampling possesses many advantageous properties, the uniform distribution often diverges significantly from the exact softmax distribution.
-To better estimate the gradient of the loss function, it is desirable to use a sampling distribution that closely approximates the exact softmax distribution.
-In response to this need, we propose a tree-based sampling method, which leverages both the tree index and the preference model to make the sampling distribution closer to the softmax distribution than the uniform distribution.
+However, the uniform distribution often diverges significantly from the exact softmax distribution.
+To better approximate the gradient, we propose a tree-based sampling method that leverages both the tree index and the preference model to generate a distribution closer to exact softmax distribution.

-We elaborate on the proposed tree-based sampling method, which is implemented by modifying the beam search retrieval process (see {Algorithm \ref{alg:beam_search}}).
+Our proposed tree-based sampling method is implemented by modifying the beam search retrieval process ({Algorithm \ref{alg:beam_search}}).
 Firstly, during sampling along the tree, only one node is retained at each layer (i.e., we set $k=1$ in {Algorithm \ref{alg:beam_search}}).
-Secondly, instead of directly choosing the child node with the highest preference score, we sample one child node for expansion.
-This sampling-based expansion is performed by local softmax probabilities, calculated based on the preference scores of all child nodes under the current node.
-Concretely, after expanding node $n_i^j$, the expanding probability for node $n_c^{j+1}\in \mathcal{C}(n_i^j)$ is:
+Secondly, instead of directly choosing the child node with the highest preference score, we sample one child for expansion, according to local softmax probabilities based on the preference scores of all child nodes under the current node.
+Concretely, after expanding node $n_i^j$, the expanding probability for node $n_c^{j+1}\in \mathcal{C}(n_i^j)$ is: \begin{small}

-Then, by expanding one node at each layer, we obtain a sample path through the tree from the root to a leaf.
-These sampled nodes along this path serve as the negative nodes for their respective layers.
-Finally, we repeat this sampling process until $M$ negative nodes are obtained for each layer.
-During the sampling, the sampling probability for node $n_i^j$ is the product of expanding probabilities along the sample path from the root to itself:
+\end{small}Then, by expanding one node per layer, we obtain a sample path from root to leaf; the sampled nodes along this path serve as the negative nodes for their respective layers.
+This sampling process is repeated until $M$ negative nodes are obtained for each layer.
+During sampling, the sampling probability for node $n_i^j$ is the product of expanding probabilities along the sample path from the root to itself: \begin{small}

-The correctness of the above sampling process can be affirmed by the fact that the sum of sampling probabilities of nodes within the same layer equals $1$. \begin{Proposition} For any layer $j\ (0\le j \le H)$, the sum of sampling probabilities via tree-based sampling for $j$-th layer's nodes is exactly $1$, i.e.,
+\end{small}The correctness of the above sampling process can be affirmed by the fact that the sum of sampling probabilities of nodes within the same layer equals $1$: \begin{Proposition} For any layer $j\ (0\le j \le H)$, the sum of sampling probabilities via tree-based sampling for $j$-th layer's nodes is exactly $1$, i.e., \begin{small}